Pitchfork (website): 2006–2010: expanding operations

 By 2006, traditional music media, such as print magazines, music video channels and radio stations, had declined or changed focus, but listeners still sought a reliable source of recommendations.
 Without the limitations of print media, Pitchfork was able to champion emerging independent acts that major magazines, which had to sell millions of copies every year, could not.
 Schreiber felt the magazines were "not even trying to discover new music ...
 Publications used to take more chances on artists, putting bands on the cover that they thought deserved to be there."
 He said Pitchfork was able to take risks as it was not interested in appeasing bands, record labels or advertisers.

 In 2006, Pitchfork had 170,000 daily readers and was publishing five album reviews a day, with six full-time employees.
 Schreiber said Pitchfork was able to sustain paid freelancers and eight employees, but was "always cutting it close".
-He attracted interest from investors, but wanted to retain control and journalistic integrity was his priority.
-That August, an internal Pitchfork server containing promotional copies of hundreds of albums was hacked, including the forthcoming Joanna Newsom album Ys.
+He attracted interest from investors but wanted to retain control and journalistic integrity was his priority.
+That August, several albums, including the forthcoming Joanna Newsom album Ys, leaked online after an internal Pitchfork server was hacked.

 In the mid-2000s, Pitchfork expanded its operations.
-In 2006, it launched the annual Pitchfork Music Festival in Chicago.
+In 2005, it curated Intonation Music Festival in Union Park, Chicago.
+The following year, it launched the annual Pitchfork Music Festival.
 The first Paris Pitchfork Music Festival was held in 2011.
 Kaskie said it was exciting to see acts Pitchfork had championed playing to large crowds: "We start to see these bands playing in front of audiences 10 times the size of their biggest show ever.
 That's the goal, man.
 To put fucking Titus Andronicus in front of 10,000 people."
 In April 2008, after acquiring the live music show Juan's Basement, Pitchfork launched Pitchfork.tv, a website displaying interviews, music videos and feature-length films.
 In November, it published a book, The Pitchfork 500, covering the preceding 30 years of music.

 By the end of the 2000s, Pitchfork had become influential in the music industry, credited for launching acts such as Arcade Fire and Bon Iver.
 Employees at record labels and record stores would use it to anticipate interest in acts.
 It was also attracting large sponsors such as American Express and Apple.